Open

 Mental Health-related Measures

-As part of efforts to combat lifestyle diseases, we identify health-related areas requiring attention and rank their priority based on an analysis of employee data.
-For example, an analysis of 10 years of physical exam data revealed the effects of short sleep duration, smoking, and exercise habits on the onset of metabolic syndrome, leading us to make these priority areas.
-With sleep in particular, in addition to activities to raise awareness, we introduced individual guidance using sleep monitors.
-The result was not only an improvement in sleep but also in physical exam outcomes and presenteeism (working even while sick).
-Canon Inc. and all Group companies in Japan have been designated no smoking areas, and through ongoing measures such as seminars and online programs to encourage employees to quit smoking, the smoking rate has decreased by 17.4 points in the 17 years since the initiative began in 2004, falling to 15.0% in 2021.
+As part of measures to combat lifestyle diseases, we identify health-related areas requiring attention and rank their priority based on analysis of employee data.
+For example, a longitudinal study analysis of physical exam data from 2009 showed the effects of shortened sleep, smoking, rapid eating and other factors on the onset of metabolic syndrome, leading us to select these as priority areas.
+For sleep, besides activities to raise awareness, we also introduced individual guidance using sleep monitors.
+The result was not only an improvement in sleep, but also in physical exam outcomes and presenteeism (working even while sick).
+Furthermore, smoking is prohibited inside workplaces at Canon Inc. and all Group companies in Japan, and we provide seminars and online programs to help employees to quit smoking.
+Since we initiated such measures in 2004, the ratio of active smokers at Canon Inc. has fallen by 17.9 percentage points over 18 years, reaching 14.5% in 2022.

 Group companies outside Japan also conduct their own initiatives.
 Canon Prachinburi (Thailand) created video materials to help educate female employees on pregnancy and maternal health issues, as well as COVID-19, while Canon Business Machines Philippines organized mental health seminars by occupational physicians as part of efforts to raise awareness of various health issues.